juliendoutre/juliendoutre.github.io/content/posts/proxaudit.md

 Why is this?
 I understood the issue while reading https://eli.thegreenplace.net/2022/go-and-proxy-servers-part-2-https-proxies/.

 A HTTPS connection can go through proxies but will only send a CONNECT request to them, indicating which host it targets.
-Then it's expecting the underlying TLS connection to be tunneled as is.
+It's expecting the underlying TLS connection to be tunneled as is.

 In order to fix my code, I extended my `ServeHTTP` function like this:
 ```golang